shakes76/PatternAnalysis-2024/recognition/StyleGan2_47903151/README.md

 of two main components: a generator and discriminator.
 Generator will generate fake images given an input noise, and the discriminator is a classifier that classifies whether the given input image is real or fake.

-StyleGAN improves GAN by using the following:
+StyleGAN improves GAN by the following:
 - Instead of a traditional latent input, generator takes a learned constant.
 - Using a standalone mapping network and AdaIN for style transfer.
   - The mapping network is a neural network composed of 8 fully connected layers.
 It takes a randomly sampled point from